decentraland/old-documentation/_posts/examples/2018-01-08-sample-scenes.md

 ## Remote mural

-A scene that uses a server and a REST API to sync a scene state amongst multiple users.
-You can paint pixels in a mural that other users can see.
+A scene that uses a server and a REST API to sync a scene state amongst multiple players.
+You can paint pixels in a mural that other players can see.
 The colors of each pixel are stored in a remote server.

 - Create a REST server
 - Call REST API